jyscao/jyscao.github.io/content/posts/05_interface-1.md

 * `cache.collect`, replaces the internals of and is wrapped by `ctrlspace#files#CollectFiles`

-Callers of the original cache's functions will now call the corresponding cache object's methods, which can either come from the `file_cache` or the `null_cache` based on whatever users set it as in their config option.
+Callers of the original cache's functions will now call the corresponding cache object methods, which can either come from the `file_cache` or the `null_cache` object based on however users chose to configure it.
 The poing is, dependents of the caching system need not nor care to know about how the cache produces the files list that they need for their own functionalities.

 This well-defined interface with its clear-cut boundaries also makes both maintenace of and extensions to the cache system significantly simpler.
 When